psytext/rosettastats/docs/anova-factorial.md

 # Factorial anova

-To compare the means in multiple groups defined by multiple categorical predictors (i.e. factors), factorial analysis of variance is normally used.
+To compare the means in multiple groups defined by multiple categorical predictors (i.e. factors), factorial analysis of variance can be used.
 In this example, a dataset/dataframe called `dat` contains categorical variables `groupingVariable` and `dichotomousVariable` and a continuous variable `dependentVariable`.

 ## SPSS